yovana-pelayo/meal-tracker/README.md

 Additional considerations:
 - Ask: which of your HTML elements need to be hard coded, and which need to be dynamically generated?
 - Consider your data model.
-  - What kinds of objects (i.e., Dogs, Friends, Todos, etc) will you need?
+  - What kinds of objects (i.e., Dogs, Friends, To dos, etc) will you need?
   - What are the key/value pairs?
   - What arrays might you need?
   - What needs to live in a persistence layer?
 - Is there some state we need to initialize?
-- Ask: should any of this work be abstracted into functions? (i.e., is the work complicated? can it be resused?)
+- Ask: should any of this work be abstracted into functions? (i.e., is the work complicated? can it be re used?)